 As well as studying organ with Daniel, Turner was a member of the Vanderbilt men’s glee club and a cappella choir, both of which Daniel directed.
 “I remember his twinkle, and how music was fun,” Turner says.

-The new organ, which will be constructed by Iowa-based Dobson Pipe Organ Builders, will be unique in the Nashville area.
-The instrument will be in the style of 18th-century Central German organs similar to those Bach knew, and will therefore be especially well-suited to Germanic organ music through the time of Mendelssohn.
+The new organ, which was constructed by Iowa-based Dobson Pipe Organ Builders, is unique in the Nashville area.
+It is constructed the style of 18th-century Central German organs similar to those Bach knew, and is therefore especially well-suited to Germanic organ music through the time of Mendelssohn.

 It is also, unusually, a mechanical-action organ, meaning that there is a direct mechanical linkage from the organ key to the valve that it opens, allowing the organist to play with increased flexibility and subtlety of touch.
 (Most modern organs operate by electric action, where an electric current opens and shuts the valves.)

 “The organist can control the speed that that valve opens, and the speed that it closes,” explains Carl Smith, Senior Lecturer in Music Theory and Composition, Organ and Harpsichord.
 “It gives you 10 times the musical control, at least — control over aspects of playing that are essential to Baroque music.”

 That the new organ is a “Bach-style” organ is particularly significant for Turner, who struggled with the composer’s works as a young organ student.